Fascism in Asia: India

 Hindutva is a far-right Hindu nationalist ideology.
-Inspired by the rise of fascist movements in Interwar Europe, Hindutva was formulated by Vinayak Damodar Savarkar in 1922.
-It is championed by the Hindu nationalist paramilitary volunteer organisation Rashtriya Swayamsevak Sangh (RSS), the Vishva Hindu Parishad (VHP), the ruling Bharatiya Janata Party (BJP), and other organisations, collectively called the Sangh Parivar.
-Hindutva has been described as "almost fascist in the classical sense", adhering to a concept of homogenised majority and cultural hegemony.
-Some analysts dispute the "fascist" label, and suggest Hindutva is an extreme form of conservatism or ethno-nationalism.
-Some Hindutva organisations advocate for the irredentist concept of Akhand Bharat (Undivided India).
-Under the premiership of Narendra Modi, that began with his victory in the 2014 Indian general election, the country has witnessed a state-backed mainstreaming of Hindutva.
+Inspired by the rise of fascist movements in Interwar Europe, Hindutva was formulated by politician and ideologue Vinayak Damodar Savarkar in 1922.
+The ideology is championed by several organisations: the Hindu nationalist paramilitary volunteer organisation Rashtriya Swayamsevak Sangh (RSS), the Vishva Hindu Parishad (VHP), the ruling Bharatiya Janata Party (BJP), and other organisations – collectively called the Sangh Parivar.
+Hindutva has been described as "almost fascist in the classical sense", following a concept of homogenised majority and cultural hegemony.
+Some analysts dispute the "fascist" label and suggest that Hindutva is an extreme form of conservatism or ethno-nationalism.
+Some Hindutva organisations advocate the irredentist concept of Akhand Bharat (unified Greater India).
+Since the 2014 general election and the subsequent prime ministership of Narendra Modi, India has seen a significant mainstreaming of Hindutva within state discourse.

-Indian independence activist and militant nationalist Subhas Chandra Bose insisted on the union of Nazism and communism, in what he termed 'Sāmyavāda.'
+Indian independence activist and militant nationalist Subhas Chandra Bose insisted on the union of Nazism and communism, in what he termed "Sāmyavāda".

 Pakistan

-Pakistan's Tehreek-e-Labbaik Pakistan is considered fascist by some analysts because of its engagement in Islamic extremism and militant terrorism.
+Pakistan's Tehreek-e-Labbaik Pakistan party is considered fascist by some analysts because of its engagement in Islamic extremism and militant terrorism.